ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

 > ⚠️🔩 Partially threaded bolts should only be used if **Part 3** has an unthreaded bolt hole. **Part 3 - low profile** has an unthreaded bolt hole.
 Screwing partially threaded bolts into threaded parts will wear out threads and preclude use of shorter bolts in the future.

+1. If your kit came with multiple **Tire Hold Down Handle** and **Tire Hold Down Rings**, remove all rings except the single ring that matches your center bore size.

-1. Insert the M8 bolt into the tire hold down knob so that the hex head of the bolt fits into the hex cutout in the knob.
+2. Insert the M8 bolt into the **Tire Hold Down Handle** so that the hex head of the bolt fits into the hex cutout in the handle.

-2. Insert the tire hold down ring into the tire rim center bore hole from above.
+3. Insert the **Tire Hold Down Ring** into the tire rim center bore hole from above.

-3. Insert the hold down knob with M8 bolt into the hold down ring.
-The flat surfaces of the knob will be flat against the interior circular cutout of the hold down ring.
+4. Insert the **Tire Hold Down Handle with M8 bolt** into the **Tire Hold Down Ring**.
+The flat surfaces of the handle will be flat against the interior circular cutout of the hold down ring.

-4. Finger tighten the hold down knob by turning the knob clockwise and applying downward pressure to the hold down ring.
-Stop tightening the knob when resistance is encountered.
-Do not overtighten the knob or else **Part 1** and **Part 3** threads will be stripped.
+5. Finger tighten the hold down handle by turning the handle clockwise and applying downward pressure to the hold down ring.
+Stop tightening the handle when it is firm and resistance is encountered.
+Do not overtighten the handle or else **Part 1** and **Part 3** threads will be stripped.

-5. If there is excessive play in the tire, repeat the previous step.
+6. If there is excessive play in the tire, repeat the previous step.

     > The plastic threads in **Part 1** are sufficient to hold the tire in place.
 If you strip the plastic threads in **Part 1**, the M8 nut cutout on the bottom of the **Part 1** may be enlarged to fit a M8 nut for an additional fastening point but this is untested.